majo44/express-typescript-compile/README.md

 // tsconfig.json
 {
     "compilerOptions": {
-        // This minimal config is required just because of 'express' import "esModuleInterop": true
+        // Required just because of 'express' import "esModuleInterop": true,
+        // As we are transpiling file by file, we have to use isolatedModules option "isolatedModules": true
     }
 }
 ```